Peter Hoffmann

 ;

-The example below calculates a a human readable version for large numbers and uses it within the query to get the database sizes from the information schema:
+The example below calculates a human-readable version for large numbers and uses it within a query to get the database sizes from the information schema:

 select